Omni Calculator logo

 Investment in a property – rental property calculator

-The first part of the calculator called the purchase, focuses solely on your initial investment.
-This is the money that needs to be pumped into your rental property before it will begin to bring in any profit.
+The first part of the calculator, called the purchase, focuses solely on your initial investment.
+This is the money that needs to be pumped into your rental property before it will begin to earn a profit.
 Our real estate investment calculator also gives you the option to take a loan for this purpose.
 Omni's mortgage calculator will help you decide whether to take a loan if you're in doubt.

 • Purchase price — This is the total of all costs you need to bear in order to buy the property.
-Make sure to include all accompanying expenses, such as the commission.
+Be sure to include all accompanying expenses, such as the commission.

 • Down payment — The money that you put on the table immediately.
 This money doesn't come from the loan – it is your initial investment.